ThomXasG/ThomXasG/README.md

 # Hi There! 👋

 I'm Thomas Vaca, a Software Engineering Student!
-I use my GitHub to save my university proyects and homeworks.
+I use my GitHub to save my university projects and homeworks.

 Here are my Stats at GitHub: